sashwattanay/site/hobbies.md

 Additionally, I like to make YouTube videos related to tech tutorials.
-[Here] is an example where I show the power of keyboard shortcuts, [here] I show how to make Gantt charts in Excel.
+[Here](https://youtu.be/-fsQ5yuSVNk) is an example where I show the power of keyboard shortcuts, and [here](https://youtu.be/_t0HpdmeQ5c) I show how to make Gantt charts in Excel.